Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • congenital genetic predisposition;

-• trauma during childbirth.
+• injuries during childbirth.

 Why is a brain cyst dangerous?